Chart Color Schemes

 Wollongong features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Wollongong's dwelling structure, as per the latest Census, consisted of 13.9% houses and 86.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Wollongong's home ownership rate was 25.1%, with mortgaged dwellings at 18.4% and rented ones at 56.5%.
-The median monthly mortgage repayment in Wollongong was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Wollongong was $410, compared to Non-Metro NSW's $330.
-Nationally, Wollongong's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+As per the latest Census evaluation in Wollongong, dwelling structures consisted of 13.9% houses and 86.1% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Wollongong was at 25.1%, with the remaining dwellings either mortgaged (18.4%) or rented (56.5%).
+The median monthly mortgage repayment in Wollongong was $1,950, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in Wollongong was recorded at $410, compared to Regional NSW's $330.
+Nationally, Wollongong's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.

 Frequently Asked Questions - Housing